At Sanders we value: Teamwork, Hard work and Transparency. We believe strongly in adhering to these values in all that we do.

 An R.A.F. crash tender smashed its way clean through the wooden boundary fence but Sanders Draper was dead in his cockpit.
 The boys were assembled in the School Hall by Mr. Ward, the Deputy Headmaster, where he told them the sad news.
 After the dinner break, schooling resumed as normal.

-We are forever grateful to Raimund Sanders Draper for the sacrifice he made which allows our students to study today.
-Sanders celebrates annually as a school on the 24th March and pay our respects to Sanders Draper.
+We are forever grateful to Raimund Sanders Draper for the ultimate sacrifice he made , which allows our students to study today.
+The Sanders community celebrates annually on the 24th March, coming together as we pay our respects to Sanders Draper.